Sign up to our Newsletter

 Generally, you’ll be asked to write about how your diverse experiences have shaped your perspective.
 While each school might provide a different prompt, you’ll want to write about experiences or parts of your life that are less conventional.

-Similarly, you can also write about your experiences as a socio-economically or culturally diverse student if that applies to you.
-There are a plethora of topics to consider–make sure you pick one that is true to you.
+Similarly, you can also write about your experiences as a socio-economically or culturally diverse student if that applies—make sure you pick one that is true to you.

 4. What Not To Write In A Diversity Statement For Law School?